LibrariesHacked/schema-librarydata/docs/libraries.md

 #### Opening hours

-Currently, opening hours should be all hours in which the library is open and available to all members of the public.
+Currently, opening hours should be the hours in which the library is open and available to all members of the public.

 There is a column for each day.
 Hours are in 24 hour clock and include start and end e.g. **09:00-17:00**.
-If there are multiple opening hours in a day (e.g. a lunch break) these can be separated by commas e.g. **09:00-12:00,13:00-17:00**.
+If there are multiple opening hours in a day these can be separated by commas e.g. **09:00-12:00,13:00-17:00** would accommodate a lunch break.

 This is a format used by Google for listing opening hours.
 For more info see [these Google support pages](https://support.google.com/business/answer/3370250?#hours)

 #### Special hours

-This column provides a means for adding dates that have special changes to hours.
-This could be public holidays when the library is closed.
+This column allows for adding dates that are different to normal.
+This could be public holidays when the library is closed, or other special situations.
 The format is to specify the date, include a colon, and then the opening hours.
-Separate different entries with commas.
-For example, **2019-12-25: X, 2019-12-27: 10:00-13:00** would signify that the library is closed on the 25th December, and open from 10am to 1pm on the 27th December.
+Each date is separated with commas.
+For example, **2019-12-25: X, 2019-12-26: X,2019-12-27: 10:00-13:00**.
+This would say that the library is closed on the 25th and 26th December, and open from 10am to 1pm on the 27th December.

 For more info see [these Google support pages](https://support.google.com/business/answer/6303076).